metachris/website/content/posts/2025-11-25-ai-sandbox-lima-vm.md

 ```

 Notes:
+- As part of these defaults, you may want to share additional project directories.
 - You can also adjust all these settings per instance.
 Either edit  the config when starting a VM, or update the instance configuration in `~/.lima/<vm_name>/lima.yaml` after the VM started, and reboot it afterwards.
 - Port forwarding might stop working after the host machine suspends, and reactivating may need a VM restart.